JoshOrndorff/recipes/text/3-entrees/off-chain-workers/storage.md

 *[`pallets/offchain-demo`](https://github.com/substrate-developer-hub/recipes/tree/master/pallets/offchain-demo)*

-Remember we mentioned that off-chain workers cannot write directly to the on-chain storage, that is why they have to submit transactions back on-chain to modify the state.
+Remember we mentioned that off-chain workers (short for **ocw** below) cannot write directly to the on-chain storage, that is why they have to submit transactions back on-chain to modify the state.

 Fortunately, there is also a local storage that persist across runs in off-chain workers.
-It has a similar API usage as [`StorageValue`](/2-appetizers/2-storage-values.html) with `get`, `set`, and `mutate`.
+Storage is local within off-chain workers and not passed within network.
 Storage of off-chain workers is persisted across runs of off-chain workers and blockchain re-organizations.

+Off-chain workers are asynchronously run during block import.
+Since ocws are not limited how long they run, at any single instance there could be multiple ocws running, being initiated by the previous block imports.
+See diagram below.

+[!TK: insert image of multiple ocw from previous block imports].

+The storage has a similar API usage as on-chain [`StorageValue`](/2-appetizers/2-storage-values.html) with `get`, `set`, and `mutate`. `mutate` is using a [`compare-and-set`](https://en.wikipedia.org/wiki/Compare-and-swap) pattern.
+It compares the contents of a memory location with a given value and, only if they are the same, modifies the contents of that memory location to a new given value.
+This is done as a single atomic operation.
+The atomicity guarantees that the new value is calculated based on up-to-date information; if the value had been updated by another thread in the meantime, the write would fail.

-In this recipe, we will add a simple cache over our previous [http fetching example](./http-json.html).
+In this recipe, we will add a cache and lock over our previous [http fetching example](./http-json.html).
 If the cached value existed, we will return using the cached value.
-Otherwise we fetch from github public API and save it to the cache.
+Otherwise we acquire the lock and then fetch from github public API and save it to the cache.

 ## Setup